Take Brainwonders Career Test and make the right decisions for your college and course ahead

 Drug Inspector Frequently Asked Questions

-A Drug Inspector's typical beginning salary ranged from Rs.4.5 LPA to Rs.6 LPA.
+Ans.
+A Drug Inspector's typical beginning salary ranges from Rs.4.5 LPA to Rs.6 LPA.

-The Union Public Service Commission (UPSC) and other State Public Service Commission recruit Drug Inspectors (PSCs).
+Ans.
+The Union Public Service Commission (UPSC) and other State Public Service Commissions recruit Drug Inspectors (PSCs).
 These authorities have their own admissions exam.

 Fill the form to know how!